Need for trade execution transparency gains on Wall Street

 These shortfalls have sown confusion among investors and their brokers.
 Morgan Stanley, JPMorgan Securities and Goldman Sachs all say in disclaimers about trading disclosures that they alone are not a reliable basis to address whether the most favorable terms were obtained.

 Regulators will begin to push the securities industry toward a more quantitative and systematic approach, and clients will demand asset managers employ more rigorous and open methodologies, according to KOR Group.
-That may help the SEC and FINRA in policing in these areas, said Chris Nagy, founder and chief executive of KOR.
+That may help the SEC and Wall Street watchdog Financial Industry Regulatory Authority in policing in these areas, said Chris Nagy, founder and chief executive of KOR.